modular-ml/wrapyfi/docs/usage.md

 ### Data Structure Types

+Wrapyfi primarily supports `Image`, `AudioChunk`, and `NativeObject` types, with additional types supported for different [middleware](#natively-supported-middleware) and [communication patterns](#communication-patterns).
-Other than native Python objects, the following objects are supported:
+Other than native Python objects, the following objects are supported by `NativeObject`:

 * `numpy.ndarray` and `numpy.generic`
 * `pandas.DataFrame` and `pandas.Series` (pandas v1)